 We spent time talking with many locals while traveling in Zimbabwe, and beneath the smiles, there is something much more.

 Zimbabwe was once a prosperous country.
 Before the millennia it was considered one of the most stable in Africa, and was dubbed “The bread basket of Africa.”
 However, Mugabe decided to nationalize everything.
-He gave out farms and land away to anyone and everyone.
-These new “farmers” didn’t know what they were doing, and soon enough Zimbabwe was importing everything from apples to wheat.
+He took away the farms from the white Zimbabweans and gave out that land to anyone and everyone.
+These new “farmers” didn’t know what they were doing, and soon enough Zimbabwe was importing everything from apples to maize.
 This and a slew of other things led the economy to collapse.

 Fast forward 16 years and Zimbabwe tourism is the worst it’s been in years.
 Foreigners hear “Zimbabwe” on the news and everyone thinks about instability and danger.
 We too, hear mixed things, but we are not going to let that stop us from forming our own opinion.